 This course covers the factors and duties relative to patrol and basic communication systems.
 Proper patrol techniques relative to handling a variety of different situations will be covered.
 This course includes knowledge and skills to preserve the peace and tranquility of the community and to protect the lives and property of the people who live in and visit that community.
 This course also covers patrol functions and patrol techniques relative to beat patrol.

 Officer survival, misdemeanor and felony crimes in progress, searches of buildings and persons, traffic stops, and dealing with field problems are discussed.
 Current issues involving active shooter and proper officer response will be demonstrated.
 Accident investigation and defensive driving issues are also covered in this class.
 Accident investigations focus on basic-on-scene investigations of traffic accidents.
 Evasive driving focuses on driving maneuvers.
 Topics of hazardous materials and blood borne pathogens are also covered.
-To enroll students must be a sophomore in the Law Enforcement program, or a Certificate student, or receive approval by another Minnesota Professional Peace Officer Education Program Coordinator.
-Complete of a psychological exam; a health physical exam; and have the ability to pass the physical agility test are also required.
-(Prerequisites: LAWE 2119, LAWE 2122, LAWE 2125, and EMC 1121).
+In order to enroll in this course a student must have approval by a Minnesota Professional Peace Officer Education Program Coordinator and successful completion of psychological and physical exams.
+Completion Requirements: A minimum of a ¿C¿ grade will be required to pass this course.
+(Prerequisites: CRJU 2122, EMC 1121, LAWE 2119.
+Other requirements: Law Enforcement or Criminal Justice major).